avigmati/servitin/README.md

 @zmq
 async def get_users(request):
     order_by = request.data['order_by']
+    # use built-in logger
     request.log.info(f'request order: {order_by}', name='@get_users')

     def get_data():
         # data with datetime objects, so it no serializable
         data = serializers.serialize('python', User.objects.all().order_by(order_by), fields=('username', 'date_joined'))
-        # so make it serializable
+        # so make it serializable (you can use your own serializer)
         return serializable(data)

     return Response(request, await sync_to_async(get_data)())